vaugerbird/sstv-backpack/README.md

 3. Once all parts arrive, assemble the board.
 There isn't much of a technique to it, just start with the lowest profile parts first like the diodes, resistors, and chips, and work your way up.

 4. Once the board is complete, print the case using one of the included [STLs](./hardware/case).
-Currently, the Baofeng UV-5R is the only supported radio, but the Inventor (2025) files are included and help with additional radio models is always appreciated!
+Currently, the Baofeng UV-5R is the only supported radio, but the Inventor 2025 and STEP files are included, and help with additional radio models is always appreciated!

     * I used the standard settings (0.2mm) on my print, with supports on, and the case interior facing the build plate.